-If you listen to popular media, you might think that “tweens”–or what I call a marketing construct for children ages 9-12– especially girls, are only obsessed with social media, each other, make-up and shopping.
-Middle grade children often get stereotyped as being narcissistic, hormone filled, and hot tempered.
+If you listen to popular media, you might think that “tweens” — or what I call a marketing construct for children ages 9-12 — especially girls, are only obsessed with social media, each other, make-up, and shopping.
+Middle grade children are often stereotyped as narcissistic, hormone filled, and hot tempered.
 One look at the toy aisle, magazine rack, or book list for this set and you can see this.

 That is how the kids in my new eco-adventure book are.
-The Order of Trees, is being released today, May 15th.
+The Order of the Trees is being released today, May 15.
 Not that their road was easy though.

 Middle grade students need more choices and role models about how they can be in the world.
 There is not one singular story of a “tween.”
 We shouldn’t be in the business of limiting them, of forcing them into roles that they might not fit in to.